MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 To pause a hotel group, set the `Bid` property to zero (0.0).
 All hotels in the paused hotel group will not serve.
 To activate the hotel group, set `Bid` to a value greater than zero.

 To update a hotel group, send a PATCH request.
-The body of the request contains a [HotelGroup](../hotel-service/reference.md#hotelgroup) object with only the properties that you want to update.
-This example shows adding a bid and multipliers.
+The body of the request is a [HotelGroup](../hotel-service/reference.md#hotelgroup) object.
+Include only the properties that you want to update.
+This example shows updating the bid and multipliers.

 ```
 PATCH https://<host>/Travel/V1/Customers(<customerid>)/Accounts(<accountid>)/SubAccounts('<subaccountid>')/HotelGroups('<hotelgroupid>') HTTP/1.1